Fixing Wall Connections

 QUESTION

-My wall connections had looked fine, but then I changed something and now they no longer seem to connect at the correct layer.
+My wall connections looked fine, but then I changed something and now they no longer seem to connect at the correct layer.
 How can I fix this?

 ANSWER

-If you have recently modified your wall types, you likely accidentally adjusted the Main Layer.
+If you have recently modified your wall types, you may have accidentally adjusted the Main Layer.
+The Main Layer determines many things, including how walls intersect as walls join at the interior surfaces of their Main Layers.

-For some wall types it is also important that the main structural layer be comprised of multiple materials.
+In most circumstances, the Main Layer should be specified as the structural layer of the wall, particularly when the wall is a framed type.
+For some wall types, such as ICF walls, it is also important that the main structural layer be comprised of multiple materials.
 If this is changed then it can cause issues with wall intersections.

-To ensure that your wall intersections connect correctly, adjust the main layer as needed for your particular wall type.
-For example, a standard wall will have a single structural layer made up of stud framing.
-Or, as you will see in this article, an ICF wall will have a structural layer made up of 3 materials.
+To ensure that your wall intersections connect correctly, adjust the Main Layer as needed for your particular wall type.
+For example, a standard wall will have a single structural layer made up of stud framing, or as you will see in this article, an ICF wall will have a structural layer made up of 3 materials.

 To restore the Main Layer